upgrade-central-tech/racecar/README.md

 - For more information about vcpkg, see [vcpkg.io](https://vcpkg.io).
 Here's a tutorial on installing vcpkg with CMake and VS Code: [learn.microsoft.com/en-us/vcpkg/get_started/get-started-vscode](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started-vscode?pivots=shell-powershell).
 - Get a CMake version above 4.0 at [cmake.org/download](https://cmake.org/download).
 Two CMake presets are provided, Debug and Release.
-- Get the latest available LLVM release at [github.com/llvm/llvm-project/releases](https://github.com/llvm/llvm-project/releases) (for the clang compiler and other auxiliary tools).
+- Get the latest available LLVM release at [github.com/llvm/llvm-project/releases](https://github.com/llvm/llvm-project/releases) (for the clang compiler and other tools).
+If using clangd, make sure you have version 21 or above.
 - Get the latest Ninja binary at [github.com/ninja-build/ninja/releases](https://github.com/ninja-build/ninja/releases).
 Make sure it's available on your PATH.

 ### Vulkan SDK